sunbingfeng/dot-vim/README.md

 dot-vim
 ===========

-One-stop .vim configuration tool to boost daily productivity.
+One-stop .vim configuration to boost daily productivity.

 # How to install